“A stitch in time saves nine.”

 Let me share some examples of how our clients (CPG Brand Owners) are leveraging the power of pre-flight.

-Knowing the number of colors used is important.
-Many a time the printer gets a job to print in process colors (CMYK) but finds that the artwork supplied has multiple spot colors in it.
+Knowing the number of colors used in an artwork is important.
+The printer usually gets a job to print in process colors (CMYK) but finds that the artwork supplied has multiple spot colors in it.
 When spot colors are converted into process colors, the outcome is usually not the same.
-Also, each spot color you use will generate an additional spot color printing plate for a printing press, increasing your printing costs.
+Each spot color you use will generate an additional spot color printing plate for a printing press, increasing your printing costs.